marypaskhaver/marypaskhaver/README.md

 ### Hello!
 I'm Mary.

-I'm a sophomore at Rutgers with three published apps and experience in web development, and I'm fascinated with synthesizing tech and the humanities to promote positive change.
+I'm a sophomore at Rutgers with three published apps and experience in web development.

 I'm currently studying React Native, writing short stories, and dreaming up new mobile app ideas.